Updated: 3 June 2019

 What is the purpose of the law?

 The stated goal of this legislation is to protect Dutch consumers.
 The legislation aims to prevent goods and services produced with child labour from being delivered to consumers in the Netherlands.
 Dutch consumers should be able to trust that the companies from which they purchase products and services are conducting due diligence (i.e. doing everything that can reasonably be expected of them) to prevent child labour from being used in their products and services.
-The Senate is challenging this goal and has stated that, in reality, combating child labour is the ultimate goal.
+The Senate has challenged this goal, stating that, in reality, combating child labour is the ultimate goal of the law.

-Companies covered by the law (see below for an explanation of which companies are covered) have to submit a statement to regulatory authorities declaring that they have carried out due diligence related to child labour in their full supply chains.
-It is not defined yet which regulatory authorities will be responsible, but it is very likely to be the Dutch Consumer and Market Authority (ACM).
+Companies covered by the law have to submit a statement to regulatory authorities declaring that they have carried out due diligence related to child labour in their full supply chains.
+The government will have to decide on which regulatory authority will be tasked with supervising companies’ adherence to the law, which so far has proven a challenging task.

 There are no specific requirements for the statement (yet) – the form and content will be determined by the GAO.
-Companies only have to submit the statement once; it has a long-term validity and there is no provision about the length of time for which it is valid.
-This is different from the UK Modern Slavery Act and the French ‘Devoir de Vigilance’ bill, both of which require an annual statement.
-Although the GAO will determine some of the other specifics for the statement, it will not chance the one-off nature of the statement.
-It has been clear during the entire political debate that this law is not about reporting requirements but about compulsory due diligence.
-The only element that contributes to more transparency is that all statements will be published on the website of the regulator.
+Companies only have to submit the statement once; it has a long-term validity and there is currently no provision about the length of time for which it is valid.
+This is different from the UK Modern Slavery Act and the French ‘Devoir de Vigilance’ bill, which both require an annual statement.
+All statements will be published on the website of the regulator.

 When does the law take effect?